dylansmith/grunt-init-webapp-amd/root/README.md

-# grunt-init-browser
+# grunt-init-webapp-amd

-grunt-init template for scaffolding a project for browser-based development.
+grunt-init template for scaffolding a project for browser-based development, using AMD as the module format.

 ## Requirements